CivicActions/civicactions.com/src/content/dkan-open-data.md

   }

 related_titles:
--Sharing data to support veterans
+- Sharing data to support veterans
--Promoting public health with open data
+- Promoting public health with open data

 ---
 We believe in the power of open data — standardized, machine-readable, trustworthy, and publicly accessible data that anyone can use and redistribute.
 When data is open, so are opportunities for creativity, collaboration, and innovation.